ggxchain/ggxnode/docs/tokenomics.md

 * Initial total supply is not implemented as it requires more detailed composition.
 * 18 decimals is done. (configured by MILLIGGX)
 * APY configured to 16%. (configured by runtime/mainnet/src/pos/inflation.rs)
-* Decrease ladder scheduled for the runtime.
+* APY decrease ladder scheduled for the runtime.
-Currently, it doesn't handle leap years and runs every ~365 days.  (configured by runtime/mainnet/src/pos/inflation.rs)
+APY decrease happens every 365.25 days to address leap years. (configured by runtime/mainnet/src/pos/inflation.rs)

 ## Staking